Last Updated: May 6, 2026

 Revitalizing Our Community Spaces

 After years of active use, our tennis and basketball courts have reached the end of their lifespans.
-Although the pickleball court is newer, it was built on a different grade than the tennis courts, and poor construction has caused it to bow in the center.
+Although the pickleball court is newer, it was built on a different grade than the tennis courts, and poor construction has caused a depression in the center.
 To ensure safety and usability, we must now replace or repurpose these spaces.

-But this project is about more than repairs—it’s about preserving the heart of our community.
+This project is about more than just repairs.
+It is about preserving the heart of our community.
 These courts are where campers learn, adults compete, families gather, and friendships flourish.
 From morning tennis to midday basketball to evening pickleball, these spaces serve all ages, across many months of the year.

 Doing nothing comes at a cost.
 If the courts continue to deteriorate, they will eventually become unusable.
-At that point, the club would face the significant expense of demolition, material removal, and site restoration—likely a greater financial burden than replacement.
+At that point, the club would face the significant expense of demolition, material removal, and site restoration.
 Moreover, much of the funding currently available for court replacement would no longer be accessible if we opt for demolition.

 Letting these courts go would mean losing a vibrant part of club life.
 Well-maintained recreational spaces enhance property values and community appeal.
-By investing in this project, we’re safeguarding the energy, connection, and traditions that define our club—today and for generations to come.
+By investing in this project, we are safeguarding the energy, connection, and traditions that define our club – today and for generations to come.

 Project Scope

-The Recreation Project is a comprehensive initiative to restore and enhance some of the most beloved areas of our club.
-It’s not just about replacing worn-out surfaces—it’s about creating a better experience for members of all ages and ensuring our facilities meet the evolving needs of our community.
+The Recreation Project is a comprehensive initiative to restore and enhance some of the most valued areas of our club.
+It is not simply about replacing worn surfaces – it is about creating a better experience for members of all ages and ensuring our facilities continue to meet the evolving needs of our community.

 Scope Includes: